NodeBB/nodebb-english/themes/create.rst

 * ``description``: A one/two line description about the theme (e.g. "This is the theme I made for my personal NodeBB")
 * ``screenshot``: A filename (in the same folder) that is a preview image (ideally, 370x250, or an aspect ratio of 1.48:1)
 * ``url``: A fully qualified URL linking back to the theme's homepage/project
+* ``templates``: (Optional) A system path (relative to your plugin's root directory) to the folder containing template files.
+If not specified, NodeBB will search for the "templates" directory, and then simply fall back to using vanilla's template files.

 Child Themes
 -------------------------------------